TheVoronModder/2.4-Trident-Cross-Tension-Mod/README.md

 The front left tensioner is flipped to mirror the stock (OEM) right tensioner, and vice versa for the other.

+>[!note]
+>all the voron logos are mirrored for the reverse belt tension mod

 Check the image below for belt tensioning details.